Le lien vers cette page a été envoyé avec succès aux destinataires.

 You are exempt from CSG and CRDS in the following 2 situations:

-- Applying these levies would lower the net amount of your allowance below the Gross Smic
+- Applying these levies would lower your net allowance below the gross minimum wage

-- You are paid as a trainee who is applying for a job in vocational training.
+- You are paid as a trainee job-seeker in vocational training.

-Early retirement benefits are subject to the CSG and the CRDS.
+Early retirement allowances are subject to CSG and CRDS.

 However, the rates are different depending on the household income.